Novak Djokovic: From career grand slam to 'crisis'

 Djokovic has nothing but respect for his rival as he looks ahead to a possible meeting in Paris.

-"It's quite incredible that he's going for his 10th title," he enthuses.
+"It's quite incredible that he's going for his 10th title," he enthused.
 "Rafa has been so dominant there.

 The world No. 2 has of course enjoyed his own preeminence on the tour — not least in Melbourne where he is tied with the great Roy Emerson on six men's grand slams — but few have ever mastered a surface like Nadal.